• Skip to primary navigation

 close up picture of 3 cookies on a plate with a glass of milk in the background

 • Powdered Sugar – This will add sweetness to the shortbread cookies.
-We’re also using this for the optional glaze on top.
+You’ll also use this for the optional glaze on top.

-• Flour – I use all purpose flour for these cherry thumbprint cookies.
+• Flour – I use all-purpose flour for these classic thumbprint cookies.

 • Cornstarch – This is going to help thicken up the cookie and give it a crumbly texture.